rootslab/bolgia/Readme.md

  * - "[object NaN]" for NaN
  * - "[object NullString]" for ''
  */
-Bolgia#toString( Object o [ , Boolean custom ] ) : String
+Bolgia#toString( Object o [, Boolean custom ] ) : String

 /*
  * Recursively convert an obj/hash to an array.
  * It optionally accepts a boolean to activate recursion
  * and an array to collect results.
  *
- * NOTE: for the properties that are indexed arrays,
+ * NOTE: when using indexed arrays, every element will be
- * every element will be preceded by its index.
+ * preceded by its index.
  */
 Bolgia#toArray = function ( Object obj [, Boolean recur [, Array result ] ] ) : Array

 /*
- * Recursively convert an indexed array to an hash/obj.
+ * Recursively convert an indexed array to an hash/obj;
- * Array elements are interpreted as a series of key/value pairs;
+ * optionally it converts Buffers to Strings and Strings
+ * representing numbers to Numbers.
  *
+ * NOTE: Array elements are interpreted as a series of key/value pairs.
- * NOTE: possible key names collision/overwriting.
+ * NOTE: Pay attention to possible keys collisions/overwritings.
- * NOTE: every nested array will be converted to an obj/hash.
+ * NOTE: Every nested array will be converted to an obj/hash.
  */
 Bolgia#toHash = function ( Array array [, Boolean recur [, Object result ] ] ) : Object